dotvezz/go-chat/README.md

 ## Issues

+- Connection-related Issues
   - As it stands, every user joins with an empty username.
-This breaks the API endpoints which use usernames, since emptystring can't be used as a resource identifier.
-- The empty username is also just silly in general, a handshake process when initializing a connection, which includes identification, would be good to implement.
+A handshake process when initializing a connection, which includes identification, would be good to implement.
+- API-Related Issues
+  - The API uses pseudo-identifiers for `User` and `Message` resources.
+For users, it's the string username.
+For messages, it's the line which the message is on in the log file.
+  - Related to the above: The "Post Message" API responds with Status Code `202 Accepted`, this is because of the difficulty guaranteeing that the ID (which should be in a `200 OK` response) would correctly match the line in the logfile the message lands on.
+  - Also related to the above: Emptystring is a "valid" username, but it can't be used as a resource identifier.